turingschool/student_blogging/README.md

-Please add your blog post to the current week using the following template:
+Please find the file for **the current week** and add your blog post following this template:

 ## Yik Yakov